Artificial intelligence is becoming more commonplace. Siri lives in your iPhone and Alexa orders your groceries.

 Also, you can create a smart product that integrates with a voice-activated AI personal assistant, making it part of the Internet of Things.
 Many providers of smart home items are already integrated with both Alexa and Google.

-Which AI Personal Assistant is Right for Your Product or Service?
+Which is the Best AI Personal Assistant Software for Your Product or Service?

-Google, Alexa, or Siri?
+Is it Alexa, Siri, or Google AI assistant?
 That seems to be the question.
 Here are some starter facts:

-Google recently announced that its AI assistant should be available on 1 billion devices globally before the end of January 2019.
-Google Assistant is compatible with more than 10K smart home devices from over 1,600 brands.
+Google recently announced that the Google AI assistant should be available on 1 billion devices globally before the end of January 2019.
+Google’s AI Assistant is compatible with more than 10K smart home devices from over 1,600 brands.

 Comparatively, Amazon’s Alexa connects to some 100 million devices.
 The difference?
 Google has millions of Android-based smartphones on the market.